 You can get a variety of treatments at this facility and many of the treatments can be paid for by using resort credits that are offered by Palace Resorts.

-Entertainment at The Grand at Moon Palace
+Entertainment at The Grand

 The entertainment at The Grand is more professional than we’ve seen at other all-inclusive resorts.
 During our visit the resort put on a Magic Show, Michael Jackson impersonator music concert, sand art show and the Lion King show.

 We watched to the magic show and the magician was really good.
 Our boys were mesmerized.
 They are still asking us how the white doves came out of his hand.
-“It’s Magic!”

-The Grand offers so much that you may not want to leave the resort.
+The Grand offers so much that you might not want to leave the resort.
 Our days were full bouncing from pool to game room to restaurant.
 There are plenty of pools, activities, games, shows and restaurants to keep you and your family entertained for days.

 Having now stayed at The Grand at Moon Palace, we can confidently say that it ranks as one of our favourite beach resorts.
 It’s not cheap, but you get a lot for your money.